mneck/landgrab/documentation/rules.md

     Take one of the following actions:
     - Acquire 1-4 Wood **or** 1-4 Ore resources from the Market, or sell 1-4 Wood **or** 1-4 Ore resources to the market.
 Market mechanics are explained in the [Resource Market](#resource-market) section.
     - Generate Votes, Coins, or Wood/Ore depending on placement of respective Infrastructure, Resort, or Industrial Zone Buildings and relevant adjacencies.
+- Chieftain generates 1 coin per Reserve that is not adjacent to any other player's building.

 3. **Expedition [generated from Cartographer]**